This post may contain affiliate links. As an Amazon associate, I may earn a commission from any qualifying purchases (at no extra cost to you).

 Fishing is a great nontraditional option for your fall bucket list!
 And if you happen to live somewhere where you can witness salmon running upstream, that’s a pretty cool thing to observe as well.
 Check out rivers in your area to see if there are any good viewing spots and head out with the kiddos!

 40. Ride a chairlift

 A lot of skiing resorts offer chairlift rides in the fall for the purpose of color viewing.
 This has been a really cool opportunity that we’ve been able to take advantage of a few times in northern Michigan.

 The fall colors only last for a short time, so we try our best to view them as much as possible in as many ways as possible!

 Feeling inspired to get out there and embrace fall?
-I hope this gave you some ideas to plug into your schedule!
+I hope this gave you some ideas to try out!

 Have fun creating your own fall bucket list with your family.
 Get everyone involved and make it a family activity to come up with a fun list of things that excites everyone!
 Consider even printing it out and keeping it on the fridge for easy access!

 Now let’s get out there and make those memories 🙂